About local feed

 CHEF PATRICK RONEY OF HARVEST

 Old World at Old Friends Retired Thoroughbred Farm will kickoff the autumn racing season, taking place the day before Keeneland’s Fall meet.
-The cuisine will be prepared be French using Old World techniques.PURCHASE
+The cuisine will be prepared using French Old World techniques.PURCHASE

 214 S Water St.